-DATE CANCELLED - Please let us know if you'd like us to send you information or talk through ideas
+This year's date now CANCELLED - Please let us know if you'd like us to send you information or talk through ideas

 This is our annual Open Day, an opportunity to come and look around.
 You can be taken on a tour of the site by one of the trustees, or sit down with Emma and go through ideas and options.
 We are here to answer questions, helping you find peace of mind - whether you are considering Sun Rising for yourself or a loved one.